Home / India Electronic Signature Compliance Explanation

 1. Electronic Signatures

-Schedule 2 currently specifies the following e-KYC authentication techniques and procedures:
+(1) ITA Schedule 2 currently specifies the following e-KYC authentication techniques and procedures:

-• Aadhaar e-KYC;
+• Aadhaar e-KYC

-• Protean eGov Technologies Limited (formerly National Securities Depository Limited); and
+• Protean eGov Technologies Limited (formerly National Securities Depository Limited);

 • Centre for Development of Advanced Computing (C-DAC).